-Staff are trained in the Treatment and Education of Autistic and Communication related handicapped CHildren (TEACCH) - a family-centered, evidence-based practice for autism.
+Staff are trained in the Treatment and Education of Autistic and Communication related handicapped Children (TEACCH) - a family-centered, evidence-based practice for autism.
 The program provides students with sensory diet opportunities in the classroom as well as scheduled time in a snoozelin (sensory) room.
-12:1:1 Enhanced Autism classes are presently located at APW Elementary School.
+Autism A+ classes are presently located at APW, Hannibal, Central Square and the CiTi campus in Mexico.

-- Academic Levels: Academic levels for students enrolled in this program can be quite mixed.
-A variety of curriculum modifications and assistive technologies are essential. - Social/Emotional Profile: The social/ emotional profile for students enrolled in this program can be quite varied.
+Academic Levels: Academic levels for students enrolled in this program can vary greatly.
+A variety of curriculum modifications and assistive technologies are essential.

+Social/Emotional Profile: The social/emotional profile for students enrolled in this program can be quite diverse.
 Regimented schedules and individual work stations are critical.
 Common characteristics are described above.